phpactor/phpactor/doc/refactorings.md

 Expand Class
 ------------

-Instead of include `use` statement for a class under cursor, expand the class name from unqualified name to fully qualified name.
+Expand the class name from unqualified name to fully qualified name.

 - **Command**: _VIM function only_
 - **VIM plugin**: _VIM function only_